What is the Aotearoa Bike Challenge?

-A fun, free challenge to encourage you and your colleagues to experience first hand joys and benefits of riding a bike.
-There will be lots of fantastic prizes on offer to tempt your team, which we'll announce as the Challenge approaches.
+The Aotearoa Bike Challenge is a fun, free competition to encourage your colleagues to experience first hand joys and benefits of riding a bike.
+There are lots of fantastic prizes on offer to tempt your team, which we'll announce as the Challenge approaches!

 Why Take part?

 You and your colleagues can win some great prizes!

 - A fun activity for your whole team

 - A friendly competition between staff teams and other local organisations